dimanikulin/dimanikulin/WhatILearnedAsSubjectMatterExpert.md

-# Headline
-What I learned as a Subject Matter Expert while creating my product
+# What I learned as a Subject Matter Expert while creating my product

-Maximizing the Efficiency of Multimedia Data Search: Analyzing Multimedia IR Systems and the Importance of Metadata

-# Article description
 This article discusses the author's experience with Multimedia IR systems and the importance of metadata in maximizing the efficiency of multimedia data search.
 The author describes their analysis and comparison of various Multimedia IR systems before selecting the most suitable one.
 The article emphasizes the significance of metadata as a primary information source used by these systems for search following different criteria.